MihikaNigam/Sign-Languge-Translator/README.md

 dataset can be found here : https://www.kaggle.com/grassknoted/asl-alphabet

-The ml Jupyter notebooks folder consists of pyhton code for ml deep learning model.
+The ml Jupyter notebooks folder consists of python code for ml deep learning model.

 The flutter app code folder consists code for android application.